urbit/urbit.org-reloaded/content/getting-started/cli.md

 - **Comet:** A comet is an identity which anyone can generate themselves, for free.
 It's a good option to try out Urbit.
-Comets are limited by the fact they cannot be "factory reset", meaning if your Urbit somehow becomes broken or corrupted then you'll have to start again with a new identity.
+Comets are limited by the fact they cannot be "factory reset", meaning if your urbit somehow becomes broken or corrupted then you'll have to start again with a new identity.
 In that sense, they are impermanent.